-If you live in a cold climate, water is seeping in those cracks, freezes, expands, and causes more cracks.
-You can purchase squeeze bottle or tube of asphalt and crack filler for a temporary job, then have a professional asphalt crack repair job done after winter.
+If you live in a cold climate, water seeping into those cracks freezes, expands, and causes more cracks.
+You can purchase a squeeze bottle or tube of asphalt and crack filler for a temporary job, then have a professional asphalt crack repair job done after winter.

 Or you can use the same type of product that the highway crews do for asphalt crack repairs.
 It is melted into the crack and then use a towel to spread it over the surface around the crack.
 This must be prefaced with an asphalt crack cleaner first and making sure no loose debris or rocks in the area of the crack being repaired.

-The heated, melted in crack filler method will last longer and you probably won’t need a professional asphalt crack repair service later.
-Especially if the crack you repair are less than 20 foot long, deeper than 6 inches or wider than 1 to 2 inches.
+The heated, melted-in crack filler method will last longer and you probably won’t need a professional asphalt crack repair service later.
+Especially if the crack you repair is less than 20 feet long, deeper than 6 inches, or wider than 1 to 2 inches.

 Why is asphalt crack repair so important?
 Ideally, asphalt crack repairs need to be addressed as soon as the cracks are noticed.
 You want to prevent these cracks from expanding and creating asphalt crack hazards.

-Whether the asphalt crack repairs are for your private driveway, a private parking lot or road, it is an important part of property maintenance that shouldn’t be ignored.
+Whether the asphalt crack repairs are for your private driveway or a private parking lot, it is an important part of property maintenance that shouldn’t be ignored.
 Consider this preventive maintenance that will keep your asphalt from eroding, because when it is left on its own, the cracks will spread and cause bigger problems.